dootsnaps/mc-commands-examples/myCommandShortcut.md

 Letting us run a list of commands with a shortcut is already great, but what if we could also pass arguments to those commands, such as a desired brush radius?
 Here's how to do it:

+1. `/mycmd-edit yourCommandName require_all_arguments true`
+2. Replace the arguments you want to pass in the target command with the variables `$arg1`, `$arg2`, etc. Our goal is to change the command from, for example, `/thisIsACommand 50 700 20` to `/thisIsACommand $arg1 700 $arg2`, which would require the user to run `/yourCommandName <arg1> <arg2>` to properly fill those variables.

+If you are adding the command as a new `runcmd`, use `/mycmd-edit yourCommmandName runcmd add /thisIsACommand $arg1 700 $arg2`.

+If you want to edit a previously-added command, use `/mycmd-edit yourCommandName runcmd <index> /thisIsACommand $arg1 700 $arg2`, where `<index>` is replaced by the number of the command which you want to edit, starting from 1.
+So if the command we want to edit is the second on the list, we would use `/mycmd-edit yourCommandName runcmd 2 /thisIsACommand $arg1 700 $arg2`.

+3. Now when the user runs, for example, `/yourCommandName 30 70`, the `/thisIsACommand` sub-command on `yourCommandName`'s `runcmd` list would be run as `/thisIsACommand 30 700 70`, since we filled in 30 and 70 for `$arg1` and `$arg2`.

+**Example using our stone brush:**

 1. `/mycmd-edit brushstone require_all_arguments true` makes sure the user inputs the argument we want
 2. `/mycmd-edit brushstone runcmd 1 //brush sphere stone $arg1` replaces the radius (previously 100) with the first argument typed by the user
 3. Now when we run /brushstone we will need to pass the radius we want: `/brushstone 50` will give us the same brush as before, but now it has a radius of 50 blocks!